comixed/comixed/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve ComiXed
-title: 'Describe the bug using a single sentence'
+title: 'Describe the bug using a single sentence, read instructions below'
 labels: 'bug, triage'
 assignees: ''

 ---

+**NOTE:** If you DO NOT FOLLOW the instructions below, this bug report WILL BE DELETED.
+It's not too much to ask of you to give us the details we need to try and fix bugs.

 ## NOTICE ABOUT FILING BUGS
 1. Please **DO NOT** open a bug to ask a question.
 You'll be directed to the user mailing list and the issue will be closed unanswered.